In this guide we’ll look at the best morticers for the UK market.

-Having a larger weight and size table will allow you to work on larger pieces of wood.
-So, table size is dependent on your needs.
-If you are making small mortice and tenon joints and want to make sure your you can move your machine or store it a smaller lighter option will suit you better and it will be easier to store.
+Having a larger size and weight table allows you to work on larger pieces of wood and vice versa.
+For small mortice and tenon joints a smaller, lighter option will suit you better and it will be easier to store.
 For larger joints, you will want to look for something that has a nice large table.
-Having a table that can slide is also very useful for cutting multiple mortice holes at once and also for cutting long rectangular holes.
+Having a table that can slide is also very useful for cutting multiple mortice holes at once or for cutting long rectangular holes.

-A lot of morticers come with interchangeable chucks.
-The ability to change the chuck size is useful as you can use larger bits inside the chuck or smaller chucks to create varying hole sizes.
-If your mortiser doesn’t have interchangeable chucks, make sure it can hold the size bits you will need.
+Many morticers come with interchangeable chucks, useful for making varying hole sizes.
+If your morticer doesn’t have interchangeable chucks, make sure it can hold the bit sizes you need.

 Different morticers can cut to different depths.
-The kind of mortice and tenon joints you are creating and the size wood you are using will influence how deep you need your morticer to be able to cut.
+The kind of mortice and tenon joints you are creating and the dimensions of wood you are using will dictate how deep you need your morticer to cut.

 What is a morticer?

-A Morticer is a machine that is designed to allow you to cut rectangular or square holes in wood.
-A morticer uses a combination of a four-sided chisel that creates a square or rectangle edge, combined with a drill bit in the centre to remove the bulk of the mass.
-The morticer allows you to create very accurate cuts with perfectly straight edges.
-It also saves a lot of time over creating a mortice with a hammer and chisel as well as producing more accurate results.
+A morticer is a machine that is used for cutting rectangular or square holes in wood.
+It uses a combination of a four-sided chisel that creates a square or rectangle edge, with a drill bit in the centre to remove the bulk of the mass.
+The morticer allows you to create very accurate cuts with perfectly straight edges, and saves much time over creating a mortice manually with a hammer and chisel.

 What is a morticer used for?

 Mortices are used to create the mortice portion of a mortice and tenon joint.
-The mortice is a square or rectangle hole that allows the tenon to slot inside it to create a strong and simple joint.
-Mortice and tenon joints are used regularly in woodworking, particularly when the two pieces of wood connect at right angles.
+The mortice is a square or rectangle hole that allows a tenon to slot inside it, creating a strong and simple joint.
+Mortice and tenon joints are used regularly in woodworking, particularly when two pieces of wood need to connect at right angles.

-The main two types of morticer are either the bench mounted morticer, or a standalone morticer that has its own bench built in so can just be placed in the workshop.
+The two main types of morticer are bench mounted or standalone.
+The latter has its own bench built in so can just be placed in the workshop.

 How do you use a morticer?

-The auger and the hollow chisel hold the key to success when using a morticer.
+An auger and hollow chisel hold the key to success when using a morticer.

-The auger is a drill bit like tool this sits inside the hollow chisel and removes the bulk of the wood.
+The auger is a drill bit-like tool this sits inside a hollow chisel and removes the bulk of the wood.
 The hollow chisel ensures that you create a square or rectangle edge.

-Ensuring the right relationship between these two cutting bits is important.
-You need the auger to lead the cut, so it must be set lower than the hollow edge chisel.
-Once you get both bits into your morticer you can adjust the bits independently to ensure the auger leads the way.
-A rough guide for this is to use a 10 pence piece and set the auger ahead of the chisel the same width as your coin and this will be a good amount of lead.
+Ensuring the right relationship between the two cutting bits is important.
+The auger bit needs to lead the cut, so it must be set lower than the hollow edge chisel.
+Once you’ve placed both bits in the morticer you can adjust them independently to ensure the auger leads the way.
+A good trick is to use a 10 pence piece and set the auger ahead of the chisel by the same width as the coin.

-Mortices have depth gauges on them to allow the right depth of cut.
-As a rule of thumb, you should set the depth of the mortice at 1/16” deeper than you created the tenon.
+Mortices come with a depth gauge to set the right depth of cut.
+As a rule of thumb you should set the depth of the mortice 1/16” deeper than you created the tenon.

-Ensure everything is lined up straight and parallel with each other and that the wood you are cutting is held or clamped down.
-With a morticer, it’s important to cut slowly as the chisel and auger need time to cut properly and make a nice edge.
-So, take your time when making the cut.
+Ensure everything is aligned accurately (straight and parallel) and that the wood you are cutting is secured or clamped down.
+With a morticer it’s important to cut slowly, as the chisel and auger need time to cut cleanly and make a nice edge.
+Take your time when making the cut.

-Once you have made the cut to the depth you will need to be careful when removing the auger and chisel as the wood will want to lift with it, so do ensure that you hold the wood down as you perform this operation.
+Once you have made the cut to the required depth take care when removing the auger and chisel as the wood will want to lift with it, so ensure you hold the wood down as you perform this operation.